larrytheliquid/generic-reuse/ArtifactOverview.md

 verbose, but we did our best to use type synonyms where possible to maintain the readability of our code.

+Cedille's syntax distinguishes type application from term application, where type application uses a center dot.
+For example, in the paper we would see `Id AppV AppL`, whereas in the formalization we see `Id · AppV · AppL`.
+Erased term (rather than type) arguments (mostly omitted/inferred in the paper) are given via a dash.
+For example, `v2l! xs` in the paper becomes `v2l! · A -n xs` in the formalization.

 Finally, you may be interested in reading README.md for an overview of the directory structure of the code, including files and definitions that the paper assumes to exist (e.g. `code/Datatypes/Vec.ced`).